 On this page our Las Vegas criminal defense attorneys discuss the Nevada crime of shooting guns from cars or buildings.
 For more information, scroll down.

-It is crime in Nevada to “maliciously or wantonly” fire a gun…or cause a gun to be fired…from inside a structure or vehicle.
 It does not matter whether the bullet stays within the structure or vehicle or is shot out of the structure or vehicle.
-Nor does it matter whether the shooter is on top of, underneath, or inside the structure or vehicle.
+Nor does it matter whether you are on top of, underneath, or inside the structure or vehicle.

 The definitions of “structure” and “vehicle” under NRS 202.287 are extremely broad.
 “Structure” includes any kind of temporary or permanent structure such as the following: